jo3-l/notes/chem/measurement/significant-figures.md

 ---

 **Rule 2:** Everything to the right of a decimal point is significant.
-Note that ideally, A decimal point should not be used without a following digit
+Note that ideally, a decimal point should not be used without a following digit

 - $1.0$ has 3 s.f.
 - $10$ has only 1 s.f.